-There are currently 21 Canadians on an NBA roster, each of whom has had at least one shining moment on the NCAA's biggest stage.
+There are currently 20 Canadians on an NBA roster, most of whom have had at least one shining moment on the NCAA's biggest stage.

-To coincide with what would have been the first full weekend of March Madness, let's take a look back at some of the best NCAA Tournament memories from Canada's stars from Shai Gilgeous-Alexander to RJ Barrett to Mfiondu Kabengele.
+To coincide with the first full weekend of March Madness, let's take a look back at some of the best NCAA Tournament memories from Canada's stars from Shai Gilgeous-Alexander to RJ Barrett to Mfiondu Kabengele.

 2018 Round of 32 vs. Buffalo - 27 points (10-12 FG), six assists, six rebounds